 The Young Professionals Programme (YPP) is a recruitment initiative for talented, highly qualified professionals to start a career as an international civil servant with the United Nations Secretariat.
 It consists of an entrance examination and professional development programmes once successful candidates start their career with the UN.

-The examination is held worldwide and is open to nationals of countries participating in the annual recruitment exercise - the list of participating countries is published annually and varies from year to year.
+The YPP examination is held once a year and is open to nationals of countries participating in the annual recruitment exercise.
+The list of participating countries is published annually and varies from year to year.

 Participation of staff of the United Nations